iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 To notify for example a bookkeeper about a new imported expense report, use workflow template **Expense Report New Entry Notification Workflow**.

 **Solution is ment to be used with logic:**
 User operates daily/weekly in CostPocket app, taking pictures of expense documents and adding them to an Expense report.
-Bookkeeper operates in BC, getting expense reports with connected expense documents from CostPocket.
+Bookkeeper operates in BC, receiving expense reports with connected expense documents from CostPocket.
+Checks postings, sends for approval and posts report with documents.
 *For special cases where Expense reports are not used, User can mark **Allow Documents without Report**, which makes individual document posting possible.*

 ## Use